EDUCATION

 “Scuba Storyteller: How I Turned Four Decades of Dive Logs into a Book” By Gil Zeimer

 I’ve been diving for 40 years and publishing stories about it for more than 30.
-Along the way, I’ve amassed more than 300 scuba articles, blogs, and newsletters that have appeared in over 25 magazines and websites, with 65 of my favorites in my first book.
-This presentation will show you how to turn your dive log entries into stories––both for your personal blogs and for possible publication as articles or even as a book.
+Along the way, He amassed more than 300 scuba articles, blogs, and newsletters that have appeared in over 25 magazines and websites, with 65 of his favorites in his first book.
+The presentation show how one can turn a dive log entry into stories––both for personal blogs and for possible publication as articles or even as a book.

-I’ll share my favorite story titles, such as “Warm Memories of Hypothermia”, “Waterlogged Proposals”, “Low Anxiety: Getting Narked in Belize’s Great Blue Hole”, “The Sun Also Burns”, “Maui March Madness––Honeymooning With Humpbacks”, “Jaws at 50: This Shark Still Has Legs”, and “My Dive Buddy Wears Diapers”––and how I got them published in various magazines and websites.
+He share his favorite story titles, such as “Warm Memories of Hypothermia”, “Waterlogged Proposals”, “Low Anxiety: Getting Narked in Belize’s Great Blue Hole”, “The Sun Also Burns”, “Maui March Madness––Honeymooning With Humpbacks”, “Jaws at 50: This Shark Still Has Legs”, and “My Dive Buddy Wears Diapers”––and how he got them published in various magazines and websites.

 "What could possibly go wrong?" by Jack Douglas